nielsenius/tilt-cursor-movement/README.md

 * Movement is still buggy.
 Finding the right threshold for movement will be trial and error, as will finding a good sampling rate for gyroscope data.
 * Testing framework needs work.
 	* Distance algorithm does not work properly.
-	* Testing not random.
-	* Cursor position not constant.